Music Archive FinlandSafe and sound for over 25 years

 Our travelling exhibition “The Swinging History of Finnish Jazz” has toured Finland and abroad since 1999.
 We also arrange concerts and commemorative events, and administer the Erik Lindström Fund that supports young musicians.

-Music Archive JAPA is based in Helsinki, in the district of Sörnäinen.
-With two employees, the archive is supported by the Ministry of Education and Culture and also relies on membership fees, JAPA publications, City of Helsinki and project funding.
-Established in 1990, Music Archive JAPA is a private archive that seeks no financial benefit.
+Music Archive Finland is based in Helsinki, in the district of Sörnäinen.
+With two employees, the archive is supported by the Ministry of Education and Culture and also relies on membership fees, Music Archive Finland publications, City of Helsinki and project funding.
+Established in 1990, Music Archive Finland is a private archive that seeks no financial benefit.